mkashirin/mkashirin/README.md

-# Hi, I'm Michael!

 I am a student at Russian Technological University MIREA.
 And I'm obsessed with building things from scratch!

 ## Languages

-I am a native Python speaker... but also love Zig!
-And on my way to learn a bit of Rust.
+I am a native Python speaker, but also love Zig and  Rust.

 ## Projects